 Many dog bites could be prevented if parents and children were aware of the subtle communication signs that dogs send when they are anxious.
 An anxious dog is much more likely to bite than is a happy dog.
 There is a big difference between a dog that is tolerating interactions with children and a dog that is actually enjoying these interactions.

 One of the most common things we hear from adult bite victims and the parents of child victims is “I wish I’d known…”.
 We don’t want you ever to have to say that.
-We want you to know and we are going to tell you.
-So read on…
+We want you to know.
+So check the signs described above.

 Many dogs are exceptionally tolerant of mishandling by both kids and adults.
 They show signs of anxiety, yet never get to the point of biting.
 Other dogs tolerate things they don’t enjoy for a period of time, or from certain people and not others, but at some point they have just had enough and they growl or snap.
 Most people are shocked when this happens.
 “He has never bitten anyone before” or “there was no warning”, they say.
 Dog behavior experts will tell you that there is always a warning, it is is just that most people do not know how to interpret dog body language.

-Just imagine that the puppy was a child though.
-Children do not have fur to protect them and this kind of “don’t bug me!” bite could have very serious consequences.
-This was not an attack or even an incidence of serious aggression.
-This was a nice family dog, pushed past her limit of tolerance in that moment.
-It is analogous to a parent losing her cool and shouting “stop that right now!” to a child that has been pestering her or a sibling incessantly.
-There are many people in the Doggone Safe Victim Support Group who have found themselves in this exact situation with a dog that no-one thought would ever bite.
+It may not be an attack or even an incidence of serious aggression.
+It could be a nice family dog, pushed past her limit of tolerance in that moment.
+It is analogous to a parent losing her cool and shouting “stop that right now!” to a child who has been pestering her or a sibling incessantly.
+It could be a dog that no-one thought would ever bite.
 Even a single bite can cause terrible damage to a child’s tender skin resulting in many painful plastic surgeries and lasting emotional problems.
-The consequence for the dog is even more dire, since he will likely lose his life or end up in a shelter over such a moment of intolerance if the bite happens to land on the child’s face or other sensitive area.
-We offer this example in order to demonstrate why parents, kids and dog owners need to learn to speak dog and know when the dog is happy to interact and when he wants to be left alone.
+The dog will likely lose his life or end up in a shelter over such a moment of intolerance.
+These results could be the culmination of our “not knowing”.
+Please don’t let that happen.

 Reprinted with permission from: Doggone Safe!TM A non-profit organization dedicated to dog bite prevention.
 Contact them at [email protected]